Nobody ever got sick from lack of a drug! It is your thoughts, diet and

-If where you are is not perfect, you need to change something.
+If your current state of health is not optimal, you need to change something.

-To improve your future health you need to improve your nutrition, your thinking and your lifestyle.
+To improve your future health you need to change your thinking, nutrition and lifestyle today.

-My book, bars, slices and powders are the result of my efforts to make it easier for you to do that.
+I provide my bars, slices and powders to make it easier for you to dramatically

-Supercharge your nutrient intake - clear mental fog and boost your physical energy!
+supercharge your nutrient intake - clearing mental fog and boosting physical energy!

 Take the quality of your eating to the top level: restorative nutrition